google/patents-public-data/README.md

 ![Fig 1.
 High Level Flow of Automated Patent Landscaping](figs/flow.png)

 ## Requirements
 Before we get started, you should install some requirements for running this notebook.
-We rely on TensorFlow and Google's Cloud infrastructure such as BigQuery, where we pull public patent data, and that needs to be installed and authorized.
+We rely on TensorFlow, Keras, and Google's Cloud infrastructure such as BigQuery, where we pull public patent data, and that needs to be installed and authorized.
 You need a few basics before continuing:
 * Anaconda
 * Jupyter Notebooks
-* TensorFlow
+* TensorFlow and Keras
 * Google Cloud SDK
 * BigQuery Python Client
 * A few Python utilities